-a reduction of 8,200 tons of CO2 from tailpipe emissions 3.2 M liter of reduction in fuel consumption 3.8 M liters in water savings due to fewer car washes As many customers avoid to buy a car over the coming year:
+a reduction of 8,200 tons of CO2 from tailpipe emissions 3.8 M liters in water savings due to fewer car washes As many customers avoid to buy a car over the coming year:

 up to 41,300 tons of CO2 emissions can potentially be avoided from fewer cars being produced, i.e. reduced consumption Additionally, - Active customers of a car sharing service tend to drive less in comparison with private car owners. - Volvo Car Mobility increases the share of new cars on the streets.
 New cars are more fuel-efficient and yield lower emissions than older cars.
-More than 56,000 m2 of the urban area can be freed up by removing up to 4,515 cars from the streets of Stockholm

-The Volvo Car Mobility service has positive impacts on costs for property developers, society, as well as companies, and consumers

-In reduced construction costs as fewer parking spots need to be built
+More than 56,000 m2 of the urban area can be freed up by removing up to 4,515 cars from the streets of Stockholm 56,400{m2} area of land can be freed up due to a reduction in number of parking spots needed the freed up area could be replaced with green infrastructure or housing to increase potential value The Volvo Car Mobility service has positive impacts on costs for property developers, society, as well as companies, and consumers 430 M SEV In reduced construction costs as fewer parking spots need to be built Volvo Car Mobility will be a up to a travelled distance of 7,000 - 9,000 km/year for consumers and companies Additional value Volvo Car Mobility brings:

-T

-6

-0

-Volvo Car Mobility will be a cheaper option than owning a car up to a travelled distance of 7,000 - 9,000 km/year for consumers and companies